-Of course, right in the spot you could go mad very easily, but afterwards you keep the experience as a wonderful memory.
-Someone told me few days back that people who are not patient become patient in India.
-On the other hand, people that were patient would tend to lose the patience here.
-Fortunately I belong to the first batch of individuals.
+Of course, right in the spot, you could go mad very easily, but afterward, you keep the experience as a wonderful memory.
+Someone told me a few days back that people who are not patient become patient in India.
+On the other hand, people that were patient would tend to lose patience here.
+Fortunately, I belong to the first batch of individuals.

-Having said that, this is the story of the two hour journey I spent with a couple of friends trying to reach the restaurant/bar we were going to in New Year´s Eve.
+Having said that, this is the story of the two-hour journey I spent with a couple of friends trying to reach the restaurant/bar we were going to on New Year´s Eve.

-So I was standing in the sidewalk, while a bunch of people were whistling at my friends who are blonde and easily noticed in a local context.
+So I was standing on the sidewalk, while a bunch of people was whistling at my friends who are blonde and easily noticed in a local context.
 Then another rickshaw driver approached me saying “Sir, please come in, I will take you, I know where the place is…” How can´t you trust someone that speaks with such confidence?
 After all, you are just the stupid foreigner lost in the middle of an unknown place.
-So we negotiated with the first driver to pay a part of the fare, since we didn´t ended at our destiny as agreed.
+So we negotiated with the first driver to pay a part of the fare since we didn´t end at our destiny as agreed.
 And we would pay another fixed rate to the second driver.

 What happens next?
-Well the second driver didn´t knew the place either, he was just short seeing that once we jumped in his taxi he would have earned some rupees already and he would figure out how to reach the place later, which took us still another 40 minutes.
-Once we got there, my friends and I took a tequila shot to “celebrate” that we arrived to our destiny, because at some point we though seriously that we would spend New Year in the auto.
+Well, the second driver didn´t know the place either, he was just short seeing that once we jumped in his taxi he would have earned some rupees already and he would figure out how to reach the place later, which took us still another 40 minutes.
+Once we got there, my friends and I took a tequila shot to “celebrate” that we arrived at our destiny, because at some point we thought seriously that we would spend New Year in the auto.